 2. Blames others for his problems: “Look what you made me do” and “If you hadn’t done that, none of this would have happened.”

 3. Use of force in sex and/or saying that sex was a “wifely duty.”
 There is no law requiring a woman to have sex if she doesn’t want to.
 Forced sex is called rape.

 4. History of battering: Excuses include the classic, “If you hadn’t provoked me …”The truth is that he chose to hit, push, kick, slap or punch you.
 If he hit you once, he will hit you again.

 5. Verbal abuse: If someone deliberately hurts your feelings by word or deed, it is abuse, even if it is as simple as “You look fat in that outfit.”

 6. Threats of violence: Threats are almost always precursors to the deed.
 If he threatens you, leave him before he does it.

 7. Use of force during an argument: Most women feel, as I did, that if they haven’t been hit, they have not been physically abused.
 Restraining someone is also physical abuse.
 Pushing and shoving are physical abuse.

 Abuse and battery take a toll on one’s physical, emotional and spiritual energy.
 It is easy to say no. We say this word all the time.
 Unfortunately, we find it especially difficult to say no to those we love and those we fear.

-Posted on March 8, 2013, in feminism, psychology, rape, relationships, sexism, violence against women, women and tagged feminism, psychology, rape, relationships, sexism, violence against women, women.
+Posted on March 8, 2013, in feminism, psychology, rape and sexual assault, relationships, sexism, violence against women, women and tagged feminism, psychology, rape and sexual assault, relationships, sexism, violence against women, women.
 Bookmark the permalink.
-38 Comments.
+40 Comments.